 This isolation and fear of the unknown is exacerbated in a large region such as Dumfries and Galloway.
-A clear way forward is often blocked by obstacles such as the lack of information and support, fear and uncertainty, and this is very true in such a large rural area, where often information and support depends on where you live and who you know.
+A clear way forward is often blocked by obstacles such as the lack of information and support, fear and uncertainty - perhaps even more so in such a large rural area where often information and support depends on where you live and who you know.

 PIN was established to set up a network of support for families affected by disability, by connecting parents and carers with others who ‘have been there and got the tee-shirt'.
 The benefit of these connections make the world of difference to how parents feel.